Foundation | What is Deep foundation

 Cellular Cofferdam in Deep Foundation

 - This type of cofferdam is mostly used for dewatering large areas in places where the depth of water may be of the order of 18 to 21 m. the acellular cofferdam is made by driving a straight web steel sheet pile, arranged to form a series of interconnected cells.
-Ultimately, the cells are filled with clay sand either gravel to obtain them stable.
+Ultimately, the cells are filled with clay sand or gravel to obtain them stable.

 The two common shapes are Deep foundation